Short URL for this page:

 Being by nature endowed with a very keen mind, Clark could easily have stood high in his class and probably graduated as an engineer.
 However, he would much rather spend his time in reading books on philosophy and art, far from the requirements of the course.
 As a result when his class was graduated three months early, on April 20th, 1917, due to the World War, Clark was in the lower half of the class and chose infantry as his branch.

-Shortly after his graduation and assignment to the Infantry, he was married in the Chapel on Governor's Island to Marion O'Connor, daughter of Colonel Indicates a West Point graduate and gives his Class.Charles O'Connor of the 6th Cavalry.
+Shortly after his graduation and assignment to the Infantry, he was married in the Chapel on Governor's Island to Marion O'Connor, daughter of Colonel Indicates a West Point graduate, Class of 1873: a link to his biographical entry in Cullum's Register.Charles O'Connor of the 6th Cavalry.

 On June 13th, 1917 he sailed for France with the 18th Infantry, First Division.
 He was among the first American troops to land in France when he disembarked on June 29th, 1917.
 He received his commission as a temporary Captain of Infantry on August 5th, 1917.